mehulagg/gitlab/doc/subscriptions/self_managed/index.md

 It's important to regularly review your user accounts, because:

-- A GitLab subscription is based on the number of users.
-You pay more than you should if you renew for too many users, while the renewal fails if you attempt to renew a subscription for too few users.
+- Stale user accounts that are not blocked count as billable users.
+You may pay more than you should if you renew for too many users.
 - Stale user accounts can be a security risk.
 A regular review helps reduce this risk.

 #### Users over License

 A GitLab subscription is valid for a specific number of seats.
-For details, see [Billable users](#billable-users).
-If the billable user count exceeds the number of seats included in the subscription, known as the number of _users over license_, you must pay for the excess number of users either before renewal, or at the time of renewal.
-This is also known as the _true up_ process.
+If the [billable user](#billable-users) count exceeds the number of seats included in the subscription, this is the number of _users over license_.
+You must pay for this number of users either before renewal, or at the time of renewal.
+This is known as the _true up_ process.

-To view the number of _Users over License_ go to the **Admin Area**.
+To view the number of _users over license_ go to the **Admin Area**.

 ### Add seats to a subscription

-Self-managed instances can add users to a subscription any time during the subscription period.
-The cost of additional users added during the subscription period is prorated from the date of purchase through the end of the subscription period.
+The users in license count can be increased by adding seats to a subscription any time during the subscription period.
+The cost of seats added during the subscription period is prorated from the date of purchase through the end of the subscription period.

 To add seats to a subscription: